marcosplaza0/diabetes-app-docs/docs/README.md

 ## 📌 Purpose

 This folder helps organize the planning, design, testing, and tracking of the app throughout its development.
-Most documents are written in English, with some Spanish translations when relevant.